The ads above are Google-sponsored.

 Note the differences between the EML marked and Grimeca marked calipers.

 Two photos of an early GT2, these have two front hinges.
-These early two hinge EML sidecars open straight forward.
+These early two hinge EML sidecars obviously must open straight forward.
 The later GT2 front cover (aka hatch) has one hinge, designed to operate on an angle as the hatch cover is raised.
 These two photos are not of my sidecar rig.

 Almost everything from this point onwards is of my own later model one hinge GT2.

 The photo below shows the quite weatherproof top I built from scratch.
 There is a centered flat thin bar stiffening piece going fore-aft, to keep the canvas top from striking the head of the passenger as speed increases (pressure created by oncoming wind is downwards on the top).
 I probably over-designed and overbuilt the top.
 Quality fittings, numerous stress-relieving joints & reinforcements.
 The top is likely even more over-built on how the rear bottom area is Velcro'd over two lengths of the bottom flap (that you cannot see in this photo), that wraps under & onto the fiberglass tub.
 I wanted this top waterproof, & unable to be blown off at any speed and wind condition.
 There is also a forward flap, with snaps, at this rear area.
 The side windows have zippers & are arranged so the windows can be rolled-upwards if one wants more ventilation, & there is a strap and snaps built into the top to keep the windows rolled-up as desired.
 These side-curtains/windows are removable if one so desires.
 Much thought went into what type of material to use for the material for the top; and, for its inherent waterproofing; and Sunbrella was the choice for the canvas.
 The top material is the highest grade of a premium boat cover material.
 I also wished to add to the top material's own water resistance.
 I consulted boat top makers.
 I decided on "Starbrite Waterproofing with PTFE"....which is for tents, boat tops, boat covers, outdoor clothing, etc. It is approved for Sunbrella, fabric blends, leather, canvas, and Nylon.
 It does not change fabric breathability nor color.
 It also allows cleansing off bird droppings nicely.
 Use exactly per the container!
 The amount of work that went into this top was excessive ...but it has certainly held up & performed well, & still looks almost like the day I finished it, years ago.
-It remained waterproof in a downpour.
+It remained waterproof in a downpour on the original windshield as I received the sidecar from Al Olme.

-Separate article with more photos of specific details of this top, and photos of other folk's EML tops: http://bmwmotorcycletech.info/emltops.htm
+Separate article with photos of specific details of this top, and photos of other folk's EML tops: http://bmwmotorcycletech.info/emltops.htm

 Lift Supports Depot informed me that the 4418S10 is rated at 40 pounds of pressure.
 I measured my old one at 15 to 18 pounds to activate fully; it probably lost nitrogen over the years.
-The replacement worked perfectly, and, with the better hardware, was more secure and without noises.
+The replacement worked perfectly, and, with the better hardware, was more secure and without rattling noises.

 I replaced the original front lid cross tube strut fitting with their H9BS1009W, which is called an AP Ball Stud.
 It has a 10 mm ball and 5/16 x 18 threads of 1" length.
 I added two washers and a self-locking nut.
 They did not have the threads in metric size.I replaced the rearwards (tub) mounting fitting with: H91591BW, which is called a AD Ball Stud.
 It has a 10 mm ball and shorter 5/16 x 18 threads.
 They did not have the threads in metric size.
 I used a common but thinner standard nut, with blue Loctite.
 I put a flat washer on the inside and outside of the tub's fiberglass hole, which I very slightly enlarged to allow the 5/16 threads.